 After I’ve cooked the chicken, everything goes in the instant pot and gets turned into broth!

-However, you can use chicken, beef, turkey or pork bones.
-They can be raw, or cooked.
-If you *really* want to go all in.. chicken feet make some of the best bone broth.. but honestly I just cant stomach looking at them.. so a regular chicken carcass is fine for me!
+However, you can use chicken bones, beef bones, turkey bones, or pork bones.
+They can be raw or cooked.
+If you *really* want to go all in.. chicken feet make some of the best bone broth.. but honestly, I just can’t stomach looking at them.. so a regular chicken carcass is fine for me!
 Check out our Homemade Beef Bone Broth or How to Make Chicken Broth Recipes!

-You can roast the bones ahead of they are raw, but this is not necessary.
+You can roast the bones ahead if they are raw, but this is not necessary.
 I don’t find it worth the time (or dirtying another dish!)

 All you need to make bone broth is bones + water.. seriously.
 That’s IT.